fsciortino/Aurora/docs/tutorial.rst

 In ionization equilibrium, all ionization and recombination processes will be perfectly balanced.
 This condition corresponds to specific fractions of each charge state at some locations that we define using arrays of electron density and temperature.
 We can compute fractional abundances and plot results using::

-  logTe, fz = aurora.get_frac_abundances(atom_data, ne_vals, Te_vals, rho=rhop, plot=True)
+  logTe, fz, rates = aurora.get_frac_abundances(atom_data, ne_vals, Te_vals, rho=rhop, plot=True)

 The :py:func:`~aurora.atomic.get_frac_abundances` function returns the log-10 of the electron temperature on the same grid as the fractional abundances, given by the `fz` parameter (dimensions: space, charge state).
 This same function can be used to both compute radiation profiles of fractional abundances or to compute fractional abundances as a function of scanned parameters `ne` and/or `Te`.
+The inverse of the `rates` output correspond to the atomic relaxation time.
+An additional argument of `ne_tau` (units of :math:`m^{-3}\cdot s`) can be used to approximately model the effect of transport on ionization balance.